DeanLemans/deanlemans.github.io/content/index.md

 	- **IDE:** [Zed](https://zed.dev/)
 	- **Version Control & Workflow:** GitHub/Codeberg and Git
 - Hardware (gardening)
-	- Mostly electric tools, but if its to weak i use a maximum of aspen 2
+	- I prefer electric as they are lighter, but sometimes electric is just to weak, in that case I will just use Aspen fueled
 ## Interests & Hobbies

-- Gaming and Game Development
+- Gaming
 - Gardening
 - Manga and Novels
 - Open Source